 Google Authorship was active for roughly three years, beginning in 2011 and officially discontinued in June 2014.
 Some, but not all, of its functionality was continued and expanded upon through Google's embrace of the Structured Data Markup initiative.

 When Google Authorship was introduced, it was intended as a way to address the problem of gauging authority in search results.
 That is, how can web searchers know which sources are legitimate and trustworthy?
-Popular and frequently-linked authors could utilise the Google Authorship tags to make their articles more prominent on Google Search, theoretically helping to push the best authors towards prominence.
+Popular and frequently-linked authors could utilize the Google Authorship tags to make their articles more prominent on Google Search, theoretically helping to push the best authors towards prominence.

 Google Authorship was based on two HTML tags:

-An integration with Google Plus social system encouraged authors with active accounts to significantly customise their displayed profiles, pictures, and byline that appeared when the author tag was applied.
+An integration with Google Plus social system encouraged authors with active accounts to significantly customize their displayed profiles, pictures, and byline that appeared when the author tag was applied.
 Authorship was discontinued due to low adoption and limited impact on user behavior, according to Google.

 Though officially discontinued, some elements of Google Authorship are still seen on SERPs.
 Structured Data Markup applies the Authorship concept of enhanced search results to many categories beyond